The below Frequently Asked Questions will be expanded when additional questions arise. Submit your questions to ASN at firstname.lastname@example.org.

 Q: Does this decision mean ASN is in breach of its contract with EB?

-A: No. ASN is working with all parties involved for a successful transition process, and will not incur any penalties as a result of our plans to hold a stand-alone annual meeting.
+A: No. ASN is working with all parties involved for a successful transition process, and will not incur any penalties as a result of our plans to hold an independent annual meeting.

 Q: How can I provide feedback and/or assist in the transition?